🖥 TAP TO SAVE 50% WITH CODE THANKS

 RB Jordan Mason

 Jordan Mason has a fantastic opportunity in front of him in Week 3.
-Aaron Jones Sr. will miss this game due to an ankle injury, and that means Mason will have the whole backfield to himself.
+Aaron Jones Sr. will miss this game due to a hamstring injury, and that means Mason will have the whole backfield to himself.
 Mason is averaging 4.1 yards per carry through two weeks.
 Now, he gets a fantastic matchup against a Bengals defense that allowed over five yards per carry to the Jaguars last week.
 So, he'll be a strong RB2 play this weekend.

 Matchups We Hate: